Jurassic World Dominion: Toys"R"Us partners with Universal Brand Development and Mattel to launch exclusive toys and events

 One-of-a-kind Jurassic World Experience

-In June, stores across Taiwan will provide fans with a unique in-store Jurassic World experience.
+From June 1 - 30, 2022, 14 stores across Malaysia will provide fans with a unique in-store Jurassic World experience.

 Starting with exclusive Jurassic World toys including the Owen & Velociraptor 'Blue' Pursuit Pack, Owen Escape Pack and Release 'n Rampage Pack Set only available in Toys"R"Us stores and on our eCommerce site.

-In addition, take part in an exciting VR game in all of our stores where dinosaur fans can use their phones to unlock 7 Jurassic World dinosaurs such as the Velociraptor that "come alive" inside stores now that dinosaurs are in our world.

-Also, don't miss out on exciting photo opportunities at our flagship Shin Sheng store.
+Also, don't miss out on exciting photo opportunities at Sunway Pyramid 's LG2 Blue Concourse in June.

-Toys"R"Us is also holding a special movie ticket giveaway.
-The first 10 Star Card members to spend over $2,000 on Jurassic World: Dominion merchandise will be entitled to a pair of Jurassic World: Dominion movie tickets.

-Star Card member will get a limited-edition Jurassic World tote bag with spending on Jurassic World: Dominion merchandise over $1,200 starting from July 1st to Aug 30th.
+For Star Card Members, the top 20 spenders on Jurassic World merchandise in June stand a chance to win a pair of Jurassic World: Dominion movie tickets.
+Members will also get to redeem a limited-edition Jurassic World tote bag with every RM180 spent on Jurassic World: Dominion merchandise.

 About Jurassic World Dominion